The bib pickup will be at Décathlon Boisbriand sports store, 2525 Rue d’Annemasse, Boisbriand, Qc J7H 0A3 – Highway 15, Exit 20

 Throughout the course, it will be possible to follow and cheer the runners.

-No, strollers are not permitted so as not to hinder the smooth running of the race and not to injure or endanger the runners.
+No, for the smooth running of the race and not to injure the runners.

 No, bikes are not allowed on the course.
 The only bikes allowed on the course are official bikes accredited by the organization.